 Ammonolysis is a term that refers to ammonia solvolysis, but it may also refer to ammonia's nucleophilic assault in general.
 Since ammonia boils at 33 degrees Celsius, it is rarely used as a solvent in its pure state.
 However, it is easily miscible with water and is often used as a saturated aqueous solution.
 As a result, ammonolysis can be thought of as a subset of solvolysis, since the ammonia is dissolved in a solvent.
 Despite this, since ammonia has a higher nucleophilicity than water, the reactions are normally very selective.

 The solvent can often serve as the nucleophile in an SN1 reaction.
 A solvolysis reaction is what this is called.
-The polarity of the solvent and its ability to stabilise the intermediate carbocation are critical for solvolysis rate.
+The polarity of the solvent and its ability to stabilize the intermediate carbocation is critical for the solvolysis rate.
 The dielectric constant of a solvent approximates the polarity of the solvent.
-Non-polar materials have a dielectric constant less than 15.
+Non-polar materials have a dielectric constant of less than 15.
 The dielectric constant can be thought of as the tendency of a solvent to decrease its internal charge.
 For our purposes, the higher the dielectric constant, the more polar the material, and the faster the rate of SN1 reactions.

 Mechanism of Solvolysis Reaction

-In solvolysis reactions, generally the solvent is nucleophile.
-The solvolysis reaction of SN1 type occurs in three steps.
+In solvolysis reactions, generally, the solvent is a nucleophile.
+The solvolysis reaction of the SN1 type occurs in three steps.
 These steps are:

 Formation of Carbocation

 The bond between carbon and bromine is a polar covalent bond.
-The cleavage of this bond allows the leaving group to be removed (bromide ion in above shown example).
+The cleavage of this bond allows the leaving group to be removed (bromide ion in the above-shown example).
 A carbocation intermediate is formed when the bromide ion leaves the tertiary butyl bromide.
 The SN1 solvolysis mechanism's rate-determining step is this one.
 It's important to remember that breaking the carbon-bromine bond is an endothermic reaction.